 Stuffing is just like it says, a recipe used to “stuff” something, typically at Thanksgiving time a turkey.
 You can stuff a chicken though or a butterflied steak…it’s all called stuffing.

-Dressing is the same thing as stuffing jut that it’s cooked in a baking dish or a casserole dish on it’s own.
-Not stuffed inside anything.
+Dressing is the same thing as stuffing the only difference is that dressing cooked in a baking dish or a casserole dish, not stuffed inside your turkey.

 Most people use the two words interchangeably though, like we do.
 Our favorite sausage stuffing recipe is not technically stuffed into anything so it’s really a dressing…but you get the point.